jigar2reshma/Job-Search/README.md

-Our repo is a Centralized hub for individuals navigating the job market.
+This repo is a Centralized hub for individuals navigating the job market.
 It offers a curated collection of resources tailored for job seekers, including:

 Curated Interview Resources: A compilation of interview questions and preparation materials across various industries.